Get started

 Using functions and tools

-GeoAnalytics Engine includes two core modules for manipulating DataFrames:
+GeoAnalytics Engine includes three core modules for manipulating DataFrames:

 geoanalytics.sql.functions contains spatial functions that operate on columns to do things like create or export geometries, identify spatial relationships, generate bins, and more.
 These functions can be called through python functions or by using SQL, similar to Spark SQL functions.

-The following example shows how to use a SQL function through Python.
+The following example shows how to use a SQL function through Python or Scala.

 Use dark colors for code blocksCopy